Uberspace/lab/source/guide_shopware-6.rst

 Setup the Environment
 ----------------------

-Switch to your user directory and create a folder for Shopware:
+Switch to your DocumentRoot and create a folder for Shopware:

 .. code-block:: console